Frequently Asked Questions

 The whole focus of our New Tough Pact revolves around this question.

 We’ve learned from both published studies and personal experience that neglecting to report possible concussions happens a lot in sports.
 The Center for Disease Control performed a study that indicated 69% of student athletes do not report possible concussion symptoms (10).
 We’re talking over two-thirds of athletes here.
 That’s too many.
-Some of our founders fell into this category back in the day, too.
-And we realized this stems from a lack of understanding about the impact playing with concussion symptoms can have on your health.
+As former and current athletes ourselves, we believe this stems from a lack of understanding about the impact playing with concussion symptoms can have on your health.

 So, why is it so critical to create a safer sports culture?
 Why is it so important to report concussion symptoms immediately?